Budgeting Statistics – 18 Interesting Facts

 (Source: TD Ameritrade)

-This is a significant concern, as retirement savings are crucial for maintaining a comfortable lifestyle in one’s later years.
-However, there are steps that millennials can take to improve their retirement prospects.
+This represents a significant concern, as retirement savings are crucial for maintaining comfortable lifestyles in later years.
+However, millennials can take steps to improve their retirement prospects.
 For example, they can start saving early, invest in a 401(k) or IRA, and plan for unexpected expenses.
-By taking these steps, millennials can increase their chances of having a comfortable retirement.
+By taking these steps, millennials can increase their chances of enjoying comfortable retirements.

 The average household borrowed $1,381 to pay for holiday expenses in 2020, with 89% of Americans not being able to pay off that credit card debt within a month